3956; # 3957; TS7700; TS7720; VTS

 - More than three code levels are not supported in the same Grid

-- Grid configurations are limited to four clusters total (or six clusters total with approved RPQ support)
+- Grid configurations are limited to four clusters total (or eight clusters total with approved RPQ support)

 - Grid merge requires all clusters be at the same code level.